-- If you believe that all or a portion of a public record has not been disclosed or has been improperly exempted from disclosure, you may appeal to the City Council by filing a written appeal of the denial with the office of the City Manager (or "clerk" or "FOIA Coordinator," etc.). - The appeal must be in writing, specifically state the word "appeal," and identify the reason or reasons you are seeking a reversal of the denial.
-You may use the City FOIA Appeal Form (To Appeal a Denial of Records), which is available on the City's website: www.berkleymich.org. - The City Council will be considered to have received the appeal at its first regular scheduled meeting following submission of the appeal.
-Within 10 business days of receiving the appeal the City Council will respond in writing by: - Reversing the disclosure denial; - Upholding the disclosure denial; or - Reverse the disclosure denial in part and uphold the disclosure denial in part.
+- If you believe that all or a portion of a public record has not been disclosed or has been improperly exempted from disclosure, you may appeal to the City Manager by filing a written appeal of the denial with the office of the City Manager. - The appeal must be in writing, specifically state the word "appeal," and identify the reason or reasons you are seeking a reversal of the denial.
+You may use the City FOIA Appeal Form (To Appeal a Denial of Records), which is available on the City's website: www.berkleymich.org. - Within 10 business days of receiving the appeal the City Manager will respond in writing by: - Reversing the disclosure denial; - Upholding the disclosure denial; or - Reverse the disclosure denial in part and uphold the disclosure denial in part.

-Whether or not you submitted an appeal of a denial to the City Council, you may file a civil action in Oakland County Circuit Court within 180 days after the City's final determination to deny your request.
+Whether or not you submitted an appeal of a denial to the CityManager, you may file a civil action in Oakland County Circuit Court within 180 days after the City's final determination to deny your request.
 If you prevail in the civil action the court will award you reasonable attorneys' fees, costs and disbursements.
 If the court determines that the City acted arbitrarily and capriciously in refusing to disclose or provide a public record, the court shall award you damages in the amount of \$1,000.